asmanarutoz/EZ2get/README.md

 1) ~~Please shorten this description to simply "Offered by Progressive Leasing".~~
 2) ~~Please add a clarification such as "If making a lease purchase through Progressive Leasing, please be aware that they will handle charging the tax rate on your purchase." or similar.~~
 3) ~~If the store serves residents outside of CA, please change to "90-day Payment Option (3 Months in CA)".
 Please change to "3 Months Same-As-Cash".~~
+4) Please change to "Progressive Leasing" since it is a page dedicated to solely our company.
-4-5) Please change to "Progressive Leasing" since it is a page dedicated to solely our company.
+5) Please change to "Progressive Leasing" since it is a page dedicated to solely our company.
-6) Please change to "90-day Payment Option (3 Months in CA)".
+6) ~~Please change to "90-day Payment Option (3 Months in CA)".~~
 7) Please shorten to "There's no credit needed when you use Progressive Leasing!"
 8) Please change this sub-header to "90-day Payment Option (3 Months in CA) and Early Buyout Option:"
 9) Please change to "Payments will be set up to automatically withdraw from your checking account by default:" or similar.